 Other types of rewards for your sales team are passive rewards.
 Passive rewards are not tied to an accomplishment, but just show appreciation for your sales reps’ efforts.

 Things like free snacks and drinks in the break room help sales reps stay energetic and give them something to look forward to, especially if they’re not having a good day.
-Some sales managers pass out Hershey’s kisses at random times during the week.

 But passive rewards don’t have to be just food, you could have massage Mondays, or tell-a-joke Thursdays.
 The idea is to get imaginative.
-Maybe your team can play games or have a movie during lunch hour.
+Maybe your team can play games or watch a movie during lunch hour.

 The bottom line is to keep your sales team positive, especially if they’re not doing well.
 Passive rewards give them something to look forward to.
 Think of it as the theory of random acts of kindness: they create a contagious positive ripple effect that will spread throughout your team and prospects to help motivate reps to work more productively and drive results.